 SR: Safetipin was developed in Delhi, but today it is being used widely in other parts of the world, across cities in Latin America and South East Asia, for example.
 What explains Safetipin’s global reach and resonance?
 What kind of collaborations, networks and partnerships enabled this knowledge and technology to diffuse to other parts of the Global South?

 KV: Yes, so we did start in Delhi.
 I had already been working on safe cities before that and was a part of various networks already: UN Habitat and UN Women, for example.
 I had consulted on several safe cities projects globally, so when we launched the product, we were already on a good footing.
 Various partners and donors helped us along the way.
 Initially, when my co-founder – my husband – and I developed this product, we really had no intention of starting a company, the idea was really just to put the product out there.
 But then DFID came in and actually supported us.
 In fact, DFID was our first donor.
-It was through their support that we built the app, set up an office, had a big launch event in partnership with the Hindustan Times at the British Council.
+It was through their support that we built the app, set up an office, and had a big launch event in partnership with the Hindustan Times at the British Council.
 We received a lot of support upfront just in terms of socialising it within India.

 So how did we go to other places?
 We built the app in 2013.
-In November of 2013, literally two weeks after our launch event, I had gone to Bogota for a conference that had been organised by the City of Bogota on women’s safety and violence against women.
+In November of 2013, literally two weeks after our launch event, I had gone to Bogota for a conference that had been organised by the City of Bogota, on women’s safety and violence against women.
 After listening to our presentation at the conference, they reached out to us.
 They eventually had the app translated into Spanish.
 That turned out to be a really good partnership, not least because the Government of Bogota have very high GIS capabilities themselves – they know what to do with the data.
 And then in 2018, they won a grant from the GIZ, for which we were invited to map the city of Bogota.
 We were able to partner with Bogota with three different mayors; they really recognised the value of the tool and the data.
 Our partnership with the City of Bogota has actually been one of our most interesting and long lasting ones in some ways.
 We’ve also worked collaboratively with UN agencies.
 In 2015, we won the Cities Alliance grant to study and map three cities – we chose Bogota, Delhi and Nairobi.
-In Bogota and Delhi, we already had partnerships in place already; in Nairobi we partnered with UN Habitat.
+In Bogota and Delhi, we had partnerships in place already; in Nairobi we partnered with UN Habitat.
 The data which emerged from the mapping exercise in Nairobi was shared at a huge event at which the Mayor was present.
-The City of Nairobi also used the data to do some public space improvement in the centre of the city.
+The City of Nairobi also used the data to make some public space interventions in the centre of the city.
 We have also partnered with UN Women in several cities in India, and elsewhere too, like Manila, and PNG.

-SR: I understand that the parameters you’ve developed to assess the safety of spaces within the city has been heavily inspired by the Safety Audit you designed and led at Jagori1.
+SR: I understand that the parameters you’ve developed to assess the safety of spaces within the city has been heavily inspired by the Safety Audit you designed and led at Jagori.
 How are these parameters modified or tweaked to reflect the particular conditions of the different geographies in which the app is used?

-SR: How have you engaged with Multilateral Development Banks (MDBs), given their increasing attention to inclusive urbanisation and infrastructures
+SR: How have you engaged with Multilateral Development Banks (MDBs), given their increasing attention to inclusive urbanisation and infrastructures?

 KV: We’ve been doing a lot of work with the Asian Development Bank, the World Bank, and the Development Bank of Latin America (CAF), through our partnerships with city governments.
 The way it works is that we meet with city agreements, they agree to use the app’s data for their urban planning processes, and the banks then come on board.
 So our work with these banks is never done independently of cities and their agendas.